Tyrese Haliburton NBA Preview vs. the Celtics

 Tyrese Haliburton Insights vs. the Celtics

-- This season, Haliburton has made 8.6 shots per game, which adds up to 16.0% of his team's total makes.
+- This season, Haliburton has made 8.5 shots from the floor per game, which accounts for 15.9% of his team's total makes.

+- He's connected on 3.5 threes per game, or 21.1% of his team's makes from beyond the arc this season.

-- Haliburton's opponents, the Celtics, have one of the NBA's slowest tempos with 102.1 possessions per game, while his Pacers rank 10th in possessions per game with 106.3.
+- The Pacers rank 10th in possessions per game with 106.1.
+His opponents, the Celtics, have one of the slowest tempos with 102.2 possessions per contest.

-- The Celtics are the third-best defensive team in the league, conceding 110.4 points per game.
+- Conceding 110.1 points per game, the Celtics are the third-ranked team in the league on defense.

-- Conceding 43.3 rebounds per game, the Celtics are the 16th-ranked team in the NBA.
+- The Celtics are the 14th-ranked squad in the league, conceding 43.2 rebounds per contest.

-- Conceding 24.6 assists per contest, the Celtics are the fifth-ranked squad in the NBA.
+- Allowing 24.6 assists per game, the Celtics are the fifth-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!